bwan910/bwan910/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking for more opportunities in the tech field
-- ⚡ Fun fact: I love to read
+- ⚡ Fun fact: Badminton lover

 ### Connect with me: